Cut-free Completeness for Modular Hypersequent Calculi for Modal Logics K, T, and D: Abstract

 \section{Abstract}

-We investigate a new approach to modal hypersequents, called \emph{relational hypersequents}, which incorporates an accessibility relation along the hypersequent.
-These systems are an adaptation of \citet{Restall2009}'s cut-free complete hypersequent system for S5.
-Variation between modal systems in the relational framework occurs only in the presence or absence of structural rules, which conforms to Do\v{s}en's principle.
-All systems are modular except for that of S5.
-We provide the first cut-free completeness result for K, T, and D, and show how this method fails in the case of B and S4.
+We investigate a recent proposal for modal hypersequent calculi.
+The interpretation of relational hypersequents incorporates an accessibility relation along the hypersequent.
+These systems give the same interpretation of hypersequents as Lellman's linear nested sequents, but were developed independently by Restall for S5 and extended to other normal modal logics by Parisi.
+The resulting systems obey Do\v{s}en's principle: the modal rules are the same across different modal logics.
+Different modal systems only differ in the presence or absence of external structural rules.
+With the exception of S5, the systems are modular in the sense that different structural rules capture different properties of the accessibility relation.
+We provide the first direct semantical cut-free completeness proofs for K, T, and D, and show how this method fails in the case of B and S4.